 5. Which other recruitment companies have you applied for jobs with?

-You can answer this question in one of two ways depending on your situation: if you have only applied to this one company, be honest about this and explain why.
+You can answer this job interview question in one of two ways depending on your situation: if you have only applied to this one company, be honest about this and explain why.
 Maybe this company has unique values which you identify with, or maybe you have worked with someone who works for this company who has inspired you to consider your career path.
 Whatever your reason, it can only be positive so make sure you talk about it.
 If you have applied for a role at other recruitment companies, again, you should be honest about this.
 By applying for multiple roles within the recruitment industry, you are demonstrating your commitment and passion to the recruitment industry.

-If a candidate wasn’t already from the recruitment industry and was only speaking to Nigel Wright about a job in recruitment, this would raise concern for Associate Director Ben Debnam.
+If a candidate wasn’t already from the recruitment industry and was only speaking to Nigel Wright about a job in recruitment, this would raise concern for Associate Director for Commercial & IT, Ben Debnam.
 “To me, it would indicate that the candidate wasn’t really that interested or committed to a career in recruitment and this isn’t something we would be interested in.”
 Ben also mentioned how he is always interested to hear about how candidates view our culture and values in comparison to other recruitment companies.
 He wants candidates to be able to point out our unique values, showing they have done their research.

 6. How would you go about generating new business?

-This question is particularly relevant to Nigel Wright, as unlike other recruitment agencies, we don’t require candidates to have previous recruitment experience.
+This consulting question is particularly relevant to Nigel Wright, as unlike other recruitment agencies, we don’t require candidates to have previous recruitment experience.
 This question helps us gain an idea of their knowledge of the industry and their initiative.
 We are potentially facing them with an unfamiliar question, and we want to see how they cope on the spot and what they would genuinely do.

 For Ben Debnam, this question is more about finding out how candidates might build relationships with new people.
 “Cold calling isn’t a big part of what we do as a recruitment company, but we do speak to ‘strangers’ on a daily basis.
 We are 360 recruiters, so we need to know that the candidate understands this and that they are going to be comfortable working in the way that we do.”